- Native code faceting that more than doubles faceted query performance.

 Versioning and conditionally updates based on document versions.

-Dynamic category counting for search results, Solr lets you slice-and-dice on the fly!
-Also called guided navigation.
+Dynamic category counting for search results, including nested faceting and calculation of other statistics.
+Slice-and-dice data on the fly!

 New in Heliosearch: faceting enhancements including